jupyterhub/team-compass/docs/practices/pull_requests.md

   This means that sometimes we need to slow down to make sure others have a chance to  review and provide their thoughts on changes.
   There's no hard rule for this, but try to make sure people have a chance to weigh in.
   Consider pinging people that you think might be interested in a question, and give it a few extra days before merging if you think a topic will be complex enough to warrant discussion.

+[^sociocracy]: For some guidelines about how to provide strategic-level input and not block decisions on non-essential details, see [this consent-based decision-making guide](https://www.sociocracyforall.org/consent-decision-making/).

 That said, **don't be afraid to merge!**
 If you think a change is really complex or potentially controversial, give it some time, but for most changes it is fine to just go ahead and merge.